Héctor Canavery: Biography

 He was born in Barracas, Buenos Aires, the son Francisco Canavery, a Lieutenant of Cavalry, and Orfelia Segrestán, belonging to a family of French ancestry.
 He completed his primary and secondary studies in the city, and enlisted in the National Army for the year of 1873.

-He took part in military expeditions in the Patagonia, including the Campaign to the Río Negro of 1875.
+He took part in military expeditions in Patagonia, including the Campaign to the Río Negro of 1875.
 His appointment as lieutenant of the 2° Regimiento de Caballería de Línea was by signature of then-President Nicolás Avellaneda and his Minister of War Adolfo Alsina.

 During the 19th century it was common for army personnel to perform police functions.
 Canavery served as officer of the Police of the Province of Buenos Aires for several years.
 In 1883 he was commissioned to clarify the murder of a citizen of British origin, which occurred in the town of Merlo.
 This news was published in the newspaper The Standard and River Plate News of March 17 of that year.

 Towards the mid 1880s he was appointed to the position of Chief of police in the town of Quilmes, and later it was designated to occupy the Commissariat of orders of the City of La Plata.

 The position of "Comisario de Ordenes" was equivalent to that of Sub-Chief of Police of Buenos Aires Province, and was used by the Police Headquarters until the beginning of the 20th century.

 His beginnings in the police force had been as a clerk in the Central Police Department of Buenos Aires, a position he resigned on August 31, 1882.

 Canavery was head of the 1° Regimiento de Caballería of the Guardia Nacional, taking part in the main military actions produced during the Park Revolution.
 He also dedicated himself to politics, militating in the Partido Autonomista Nacional, and holding the position of legislator of Buenos Aires province in 1892.
 He was elected deputy along with notorious politicians of the time as Benito Lynch.